Lau Pa Sat: As hawker centres

+In 1989, the market was officially renamed Lau Pa Sat, the vernacular name most Singaporeans used to refer to the market.
+The old market reopened in 1991 as a festival market, a modern food court and entertainment centre catering to office workers and tourists.

 A major renovation of Lau Pa Sat, costing $4 million and lasting 9 months, began on 1 September 2013.
 The layout of the stalls was reconfigured in the renovation, reducing the number of stalls but increasing the seating.
 Better cooling and ventilation was obtained with eight high volume low speed ceiling fans.
 It reopened on 30 June 2014.

 The market is the only remaining one left that served the resident in the central district in early Singapore.
 The other four being the Orchard Road Market, Rochor Market, Clyde Terrace Market popularly known as Beach Road, demolished in 1983 to make way for now currently Gateway Building and Ellenborough Market, nicknamed Teochew Market where the surrounding area was populated by Teochews, near the New Bridge Road.

 Lau Pa Sat underwent a minor renovation in 2020.
 In November 2020, part of Lau Pa Sat opened partially for a new food hall – Food Folks sized around 7,000 ft2 – Singapore's first locally focused F&B and retail blended space.
 The rest of Lau Pa Sat reopened in 2021.